Khalifah Mustafa

-Khalifa Hussein Mustafa Al-Natah (Arabic:خليفة حسين مصطفى) a Libyan writer and novelist.
-He is considered one of the early writer's of Libyan stories, and novels.
-During over more than four decades, he published: short stories, children's literature, novels, plays, articles, and he is also a critic.
-He first received his first education in his home town Tripoli, then he moved to Benghazi to study history in University of Libya.
+Khalifa Hussein Mustafa Al-Natah (Arabic:خليفة حسين مصطفى) was born in Tripoli in 1944, and lived in west street.
+He was a Libyan writer and novelist, and is considered as one of the early writer's of Libyan stories, and novels.
+During a period of over four decades, he published: short stories, children's literature, novels, plays, articles.
+He is also a literary critic.
+He first received his first education in his home town Tripoli, then moved to Benghazi to study history in University of Libya.
 His book ″The eye of the sun″ (original title: Ayn Al-Shams) was added to one of the best in hundred books in the 20th Century.

 Education and career

-Khalifa Mustafa was born in Tripoli in 1944, and lived in west street.
-He belonged to the post-independence generation of writers.
+Khalifa Mustafa belonged to the post-independence generation of writers.
 Also, he was one of the founders of the Libyan novel, and the main contributor to its development.

 In Tripoli, during his high school studies, he taught in an elementary school while also studying history at University of Libya in 1967.
 Mustafa worked at the university in the same year he graduated, and won a prize for teaching history at the university.
 He moved from teaching into journalism; in a literature newspaper was issued in the 70s called "Cultural week" (original title: Al-Usbu Al-Thaqafi). as he worked as a reporter in London for aljehad magazine, he started studying in London, which lead him to gain more skills in literature for studying English and western literature.

 His first published short story he wrote, in a Libyan radio magazine, in 1967.
 He continued contributing to write more literature.
 He also wrote about the society and people's concerns, regarding to his nation; that lead him to write "tales of the western street" (original title: Hikayat Al-Shar’i Al-Gharbi).
 He lived in a difficult time; colonialism, and war was happening to his nation.
 Some of his work was influenced by the devastation, most of his novels were about historical events, "A Rose’s Wound" (original title: Jurh Al-Wardah), and "A Stars Night" (original title: Layali Najmah) was published in local and Arabian newspaper.